-- We study how the performance of MMAS, is improved when coupled with a local search. - To do so, we implemented three of the most used types of local search for the TSP: 2-opt, 2.5-opt, and 3-opt. - All three implementations exploit three standard speedup techniques: - the use of nearest-neighbor lists of limited length (here 20), the use of a fixed radius nearest-neighbor search, and the use of don't look bits.
+- We study how the performance of MMAS, is improved when coupled with a local search. - We implement three of the most used types of local search for the TSP: 2-opt, 2.5-opt, and 3-opt. - All three implementations exploit three standard speedup techniques: - the use of nearest-neighbor lists of limited length (here 20), - the use of a fixed radius nearest-neighbor search, and - the use of don't look bits.